peppahjackk/Jetlify/README.md

 ### To Do

+* Case where two units occur in title
 * Case where x packs of y quantities occurs
 ```
 if (priceFound/otherPriceAvg > 2 && twoQuantitiesInTitle) {